shurco/litecart/README.md

 Available commands:
 ```
-init        Init structure
+init        Creating the basic structure
+migrate     Migrate on the latest version of database schema
 serve       Starts the web server (default to 0.0.0.0:8080)
-update      Update app to the latest version
+update      Updating the application to the latest version
 ```

 Global flags `./litecart [flags]`: